 Claims may be filed for GXG, Priority Mail Express International, registered items, and insured and ordinary parcels as noted in Exhibit 922.2.
 Claims may not be filed for ordinary letters or M-bags.
 Claims for registered items and insured and ordinary parcels may not be filed until after an inquiry has been completed in accordance with the procedures in 921.
 Claims for items that have damaged or missing contents should be filed immediately.
 Claims for registered items and insured and ordinary parcels that are lost, or that are delivered to the addressee in damaged condition or with missing contents, are payable to the sender, unless the sender waives the right to payment, in writing, in favor of the addressee.
 All claims for inbound international registered items and insured and ordinary parcels received in damaged condition or with missing contents must be supported by PS Form 2856.
 If the addressee does not accept delivery and the item is returned to the sender, the sender will be the payee.

-When there is a determination that an item was lost or has damaged or missing contents, the customer will receive PS Form 1000, Domestic or International Claim.
+When there is a determination that an item was lost or has damaged or missing contents, the customer will receive PS Form 2855, International Claim for Indemnity.

 Indemnity claims for GXG, Priority Mail Express International, Registered Mail, and insured and ordinary parcels must be supported as follows: